gokulkarthik/hateclipper/README.md

     title = "Hate-CLIPper: Multimodal Hateful Meme Classification based on Cross-modal Interaction of CLIP features", author = "Kumar, Gokul Karthik  and
       Nandakumar, Karthik",
-    booktitle = "Proceedings of the Second Workshop on Workshop on NLP for Positive Impact", month = december,
+    booktitle = "Proceedings of the Second Workshop on Workshop on NLP for Positive Impact at EMNLP", month = december,
     year = "2022",
     address = "Abu Dhabi, UAE",